 With a Mediterranean climate that is warm in summer and mild in winter, Sitges is pleasant to visit at any time of year.
 We like to avoid July and August, when it does get quite hot, and when the town and its beaches are at their busiest.

 The winter months bring a bit more rain, but the temperature still reaches as high as 15 degrees Celsius even in February.
 This is when the legendary Sitges Carnival comes to town, which I’ll explain more about below!

 Spring is our favourite time to visit Sitges, as the climate is in that warm sweet spot.
 The Sant Jordi Festival during this time, and the vineyards are beginning to bloom inland.

 Sitges is just 40 kilometres from Barcelona, directly to the south-west of the city along the Mediterranean coast.

 Despite the close distance, the two places will give you a very different flavour of Catalonia!
 We love Barcelona for its richness in art and culture, and incredible city landscapes.
 Sitges shares a lot of Barcelona’s creative spirit but has a more offbeat feel, with its peaceful old town and quieter, scenic beaches.

 How to get to Sitges from Barcelona

 Sitges is so easy to reach from Barcelona.
-It is just 40 kilometres away, and there is no need to hire a car as you can take the train directly using the regional rail service.
+As it is so close, there is no need to hire a car as you can take the train directly using the regional rail service.
 You can find out more about the service in our first-timer’s guide to getting around Barcelona.